GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 *Horizon.*
 This framework appears similar to the previously used static formulation of #acr("SSL").
 However, the input data also encompasses information about the last relative movement of the robot.
+Indeed, our approach aggregates the localization estimates for several time points.
 Although the #acr("ASSL") solution should not dictate the movement policy, the agent's displacements are accessible to the localization module.
 These data allow the model to accumulate knowledge along several consecutive steps to refine its prediction for the current sources' positions.
 The number of steps after which the method's output is evaluated will be denoted as the horizon $H$.